-'Judgement' (ii) was the last major undertaking by the Royal Navy in the European campaign of World War II, and was launched by 44 aircraft of the Fleet Air Arm operating from the escort carriers Queen, Searcher and Trumpeter steaming offshore escorted by the heavy cruiser Norfolk and light anti-aircraft cruiser Diadem of the 1st Cruiser Squadron, and destroyers Carysfort, Obedient, Opportune, Orwell, Savage, Scourge and Zambezi, supported by the oiler Blue Ranger, and all under the command of Vice Admiral R. R. McGrigor, second-in-command of the Home Fleet.
+'Judgement' (ii) was the last major undertaking by the Royal Navy in the European campaign of World War II, and was launched by 44 aircraft of the Fleet Air Arm operating from the escort carriers Queen, Searcher and Trumpeter steaming offshore escorted by the heavy cruiser Norfolk and light anti-aircraft cruiser Diadem of the 1st Cruiser Squadron, and the destroyers Carysfort, Obedient, Opportune, Orwell, Savage, Scourge and Zambezi, supported by the oiler Blue Ranger, and all under the command of Vice Admiral R. R. McGrigor, second-in-command of the Home Fleet.

 Between 1939 and 1945 the Germans made extensive use of the U-boat as a strategic weapon, and from bases in northern Norway U-boats were despatched to lay mines in Soviet waters and to attack the Allied convoys making for Soviet ports in the Arctic Ocean.
 In the autumn of 1944, when German forces retreated from the extreme north of Norway, the U-boat base at Hammerfest was relocated to Kilbotn farther to the south.